Spack050805/ZombieCountyProject/README.md

 ## About this project

-Zombie County was a personal study project and a challenge to myself: **build a complete game in one week, doing everything myself.** That covers the design, gameplay programming, AI, vehicle physics, weapons, progression and UI.
+Zombie County was a personal study project and a challenge to myself: **build a complete game in one week.** I handled the design and all the programming: gameplay, AI, vehicle physics, weapons, progression and UI logic.
+The enemy and car 3D models and the UI art were made by **Davide Prestino**.

 The only exceptions were the **environment assets used to dress the map** and the **visual effects packs** (explosions, muzzle flashes, particles, toon shader).
 They come from [Fab](https://www.fab.com) under licenses that don't allow redistribution, so **I removed them from this repository**.
 The level will open without environment meshes and without VFX, but all gameplay systems are here and work.